aminrj/aminrj.github.io/_posts/2026-02-20-llm-attack-surface.md

 ---

-## The problem isn't the model.
-It's the architecture around it
+## The problem isn't the model. it's the architecture around it

 When most people think about AI security risks, they picture a jailbroken chatbot saying something offensive.